Igglybuff/awesome-piracy/readme.md

 - [2019 Oscar DVD Screeners](https://whereyouwatch.com/articles/here-are-the-2019-oscar-dvd-screeners/) List of DVD screeners for 2019's Oscars
 - [iNFekt](https://infekt.ws/) A text viewer application that has been carefully designed around its main task: viewing and presenting NFO files.
 - [How To Get Everything On Netflix](https://www.reddit.com/r/NetflixViaVPN/comments/4z5fiq/how_to_get_everything_on_netflix_not_only_the_us/d6t00gv) Posted by /u/huldre99
-- [TheTrove](https://thetrove.net/) The Trove is a non-profit website dedicated towards content archival and long-term preservation of RPGs.
+- [TheTrove](https://thetrove.net/) The Trove is a non-profit website dedicated to content archival and long-term preservation of RPGs.

 ## Contribute
 Contributions welcome!
 Read the [contribution guidelines](contributing.md) first.